dcdube/CL-FedFR/README.md

-# Curriculum Learning for Federated Face Recognition
+# Federated Face Recognition using Curriculum Learning

 This work proposes a federated FR framework that uses curriculum learning to sort the images from “easy” to “difficult” during training.
 Two distinct curricula are considered: Face image quality assessment (FIQA) scores and head rotation.
 The performance of these curriculum designs is assessed both for fully-supervised and semi-supervised federated face recognition setups.